katyaputintseva/GFP_global/README.md

 ### Circular Consensus Sequences extraction

-This is performed using __PacBio Unanimity tool__ (https://github.com/PacificBiosciences/unanimity).
-The actual Readme is here https://github.com/PacificBiosciences/unanimity/blob/develop/doc/PBCCS.md.
+This is performed using [__PacBio Unanimity tool__](https://github.com/PacificBiosciences/unanimity).
+The actual Readme is [here](https://github.com/PacificBiosciences/unanimity/blob/develop/doc/PBCCS.md).
 The pipeline takes time, but seems to be rather straight forward.

 The output will be in bam format.
 Say, <i>yourfile.ccs.bam</i>.